 Timely and specific performance feedback, coupled with a coaching relationship will build the confidence, skill, and experience of your team members.
 For benefits-eligible employees, the University uses separate processes to manage the 90 day Probationary Review and on-going performance management (including goal setting, mid-yer review and the annual review).

 90 Day Probationary Review for New Employees

 New employees should receive regular feedback throughout the 90-day probationary period.
 The probationary period should include a 90-day review with the employee.
 Managers will be asked to provide Human Resources with feedback on the new employee via an automated process generated by my.SMU.

-Ongoing Performance Management, Mid-Year Review and Annual Performance Review
+Ongoing Performance Management to include Goal Setting, Mid-Year Review and Annual Performance Review

 Employees should be given feedback throughout the year culminating in an annual performance review, which summarizes the year.
 The Annual Review process takes place in the fall semester, from mid-September to mid-December.

 90 Day Probationary Review for New Employees